 Its main biting time is early morning and late afternoon.
 Feeds on mainly on mammals including humans.

-The Aedes Albopictus transmit a number of diseases including the dengue and chikungunya viruses.
+The Aedes Albopictus transmit a number of diseases including the dengue, chikungunya, and Zika viruses.
 It has also been found to be infected with the following viruses: West Nile, Eastern equine encephalitis, Japanese encephalitis and can also transmit dog heartworm parasites.

 In the US it has spread into most southern states as you can see from the map produced by the CDC.

 This mosquito is common in states east of the Mississippi and along the Atlantic coast just to north Florida.
 The eggs can survive winter and hatch in the early spring.
 It favors wooded habitats and doesn’t venture far to find its prey.
 A day-biting mosquito, it can carry West Nile virus, Eastern equine encephalitis virus, and dog heartworm.

 This mosquito is also known as the Eastern Saltmarsh Mosquito and is normally found in coastal areas just a few miles inland from the coast.
 A native of the east coast from Canada all the way down to the Bahamas.

 The eggs are laid in the salt marshes in depressions that dry out between spring tides.
 The eggs hatch when the depressions are flooded by following spring tides.
 The Sollicitans feed mostly just before sunset but can feed at any time of day if a host comes near.

 This mosquito carries Eastern equine encephalitis, Venezuelan equine encephalitis, and dog heartworm.

 A species that is found almost worldwide.
 They lay their eggs on damp soil above the water line, after drying when there is heavy rain and the water level rises the eggs hatch.

 These mosquitoes have been found as far as 15 miles from their birthplace but normally will only travel as far as necessary to find food and water.